 "Gone."
 Reliance said with finality.
 "I believe what the researchers and analysts will find now will be nothing more than an exotic, previously unknown substance with but a single internal symmetry reflected in its surface and properties."

 Jonathan received his shipment of nutrient-rich top soil, fertilizer, and selected seeds.
 Miranda helped rejuvenate the garden; she actually enjoyed playing in the dirt.
 At day's end they'd have dinner and afterwards sit out back on the bench beneath the reviving plum tree.
-They talked about everything far into the night, the panoply of unfamiliar stars not so very different.
+They talked about everything far into the night, the panoply of unfamiliar stars not so very different after all.

 He contacted the grad students living in his home on Earth and had them send him certain books, manuscripts, and holocubes from his library.
 Also, a couple of instruments he might need.
 He told them he didn't know when he'd return and to take care of the place, especially the garden.
 He became an android field researcher on the furthermost colonized planet of earth's expansion into the unknown.
 Making corrections and improvements based on practical interactions instead of in the controlled environment of a laboratory under idealized, mathematically-hypothesized conditions.
-Honing the android brain ever further into increased self-awareness and degrees of complexity.
+Honing the android brain ever further into increased self-awareness and degrees of complexity, probing ever more deeply into its possibilities.

 Sagittarium did prove to be impervious to all frequencies of radiation, blocking it across the spectrum; in particluar, gamma and infrared.
 And if it could withstand a supernova blast, it could withstand covering the hull of star ships.
 In that regard, at least, it turned out to be of inestimable commercial value.
 Consequently, the sagittarium mining camps prospered, gradually growing into towns with all the associated accoutrements.
 Horizon was on the move and Jonathan was a part of it.

-At the end of his conversation with Reliance, when as much clarity as possible had reached its limit, he told the professor that he felt the loss of what it meant to be alive and wished he could've held onto it.
+At the end of his conversation with Reliance in the Director's office, when as much clarity as possible had reached its limit, he told the professor that he felt the loss of what it meant to be alive and wished he could've held onto it.
 The richness of belonging to the natural world, of openness to experience, to wanting to know and feel life for its own sake.
-He saw Jonathan's reaction to his musings, his deep sadness, and felt an empathetic understanding he hadn't been capable of before.
+He saw Jonathan's reaction to his musings, his deep sadness, and felt an empathy he hadn't been capable of before.
 Perhaps, he thought, pleased, something has been retained.

 He smiled with the look of an older, seasoned android, leaned forward as a confidant might do, peered into Jonathan's eyes, and said, "Don't let it pass you by."